HughKeenan/CherryPicker/README.md

 Below also are the average and variability images for both kinds of leaves.

 From the photographs, it appears that the hypothesis is correct and there is a visual difference.
 We may therefore consider the hypothesis validated.

+### Hypothesis 2
+Our Second hypothesis is that the ML model will be just as accurate using grayscale images as colour ones.

+### Validation
+To validate this, a second version of the ML model was created where during image augmentation, the color mode was set to grayscale.
+The results below show that it performed marginally better on the test set than the color version.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks